juanjux/raimixer/README.md

 ## IMPORTANT

 This is not finished.
-It needs more tests, a GUI, documentation, and more anonymity features.
+It needs more tests, documentation, and more anonymity features.

 **It could also could eat your funds alive and leave you poor and homeless.